keithbabinec/SampleAADImplicitGrantFlow/README.md

 4. Run 'npm start' to start the local debug web instance.

 ## What happens when it runs?
+When you start the web client it should immediately redirect to your AAD tenant login page.
+Supply the AAD user credentials here.
+Then it should redirect back to the web client (if configured correctly), and then call the web API using the bearer token received in the callback from AAD.

-If you logged in with an authorized user, you should see a result like this (where the token/user is printed to the screen for illustration purposes).
+If you successfully logged in with an authorized user, you should see a result like this (where the token/user is printed to the screen for illustration purposes).
 ![Successful Auth Result](images/test-run.PNG?raw=true "Screenshot: Successful Auth Result")

 If you logged in with an unauthorized user, you should see a 403 (forbidden) result return from the server.